 - If you like a super crisp crust, you can bake on the rack but it can be difficult to get the cheese browned without burning the bottom so I prefer a pizza pan or sheet pan.

-- Bake on the middle rack, not low like you would raw pizza.
+- White sauce pizza is best baked on the middle rack, not low like you would normally do pizza.

 - For best results, cool on a cooling rack to warm or room temperature before cutting.